 Characteristic spirit and general objectives of the school

-This section must be completed by all schools in the Diocese of Ossory using the following text.

-[Name of school] is a Catholic [co-educational/all boys/all girls]primary school with a Catholic ethos.
+Presentation Convent N.S. is a Girl’s Primary school which accepts boys up to the end of first class with a Catholic ethos.
 The Bishop of Ossory is the Patron of this school.

 ‘Catholic schools are communities which are open, welcoming and inclusive.
 Therefore, Catholic schools may include children who adhere to other religions or other stances for living.
 While mindful of their duty to educate in the distinctive beliefs, values, and practices of the Catholic community, teachers will bear witness to an attitude of respect for and appreciation of all’.
 ‘The Catholic Preschool & Primary Religious Education Curriculum p15’